mcarign/GameDevProject1/README.txt

 Cheat Codes:
 ALT + R: Restarts the room
-ALT + T: Skip from the tutorial room to the main room
+ALT + T: Skip from the tutorial room to the main room ALT + F: Grants the player a camo bug, horn beetle, and an extra life
 ESC: Exit the game